wultra/powerauth-push-server/docs/PowerAuth-Push-Server-1.10.0.md

 For platforms other than APNs the parameter is not used, `null` value is allowed.

+For existing device registrations if the `environment` value is not specified during registration, the `environment` is decided based on application credential settings in table `push_app_credentials`, column `apns_environment`.
+If the environment is not configured on application level either, a global server setting is used as a fallback value.

-For existing device registrations the `environment` is not specified, thus the global server setting is used.
-The environment is controlled by property `powerauth.push.service.apns.useDevelopment`.
-In case the property is set to `production`, delivery to `development` APNs host is not allowed for devices registered with `development` environment.
+The global setting is controlled by property `powerauth.push.service.apns.useDevelopment`.
+In case the property is set to `false`, delivery to `development` APNs host is not allowed for devices registered with the `development` environment.

 This change is reflected in database by addition of parameter `environment` in table `push_device_registration`.